meiosis97/StableMate/pkg/README.md

     ##    user  system elapsed
     ##   10.11    0.51   10.94

-Selection result is summarized by calling the resulting R object.
+The selection result is summarized by calling the resulting R object.

 ``` r
 mod_st2e